speezepearson/browsergui/README.md

   Advantages: pyJS applications are much faster and much easier to deploy (since it doesn't require the user to run Python).

   Disadvantages: I had trouble installing it.
 And like `tkinter`, it's a wrapper, with the same dis/advantages.

+- [flexx][flexx], which (if I understand correctly) compiles a Python app to JavaScript.
+I haven't investigated it very much.

 There are, of course, many other GUI toolkits.
 [Here][official-alternatives] is a list of those popular enough to earn the notice of Official Python People.
 [Here][unofficial-alternatives] is a paralytically long listing of less-notable ones.